acquanaturaleminerale/acquanaturaleminerale.github.io/docs/setup.md

 The IdP metadata file is the only IdP-specific file required by the default setup.

-When replacing the IdP:
+When replacing the Identity Provider:
 1. replace `idp_metadata.xml`;
-2. verify that the IdP entity ID matches the SP configuration;
+2. ensure the IdP provides the attributes required by Exerplaza;
-3. verify that the IdP releases the required attributes;
+3. ensure `saml_sp_config.py` matches the IdP configuration.
-4. verify that the authentication response format matches the expectations configured in PySAML2.

-The SAML response must contain an email attribute so make sure the idp provides one.

-Exerplaza uses this attribute to associate the authenticated SAML user with an existing local user.

-When using a different Identity Provider, ensure that:
-- an email attribute is released;
-- the attribute name matches the configured mapper;
-- the value matches the user's Exerplaza account email.

 ---